 There are home inspectors who will offer lower fees to their clients as an incentive to hire them — and then sell private information about the home buyer (or the home) to third parties willing to pay them for this information, to make up for the lower fee.
 Usually, the home buyer is unaware that the home inspector is gaining from the sale of his private information.
 Nor is the home buyer aware as to whom or how many third parties their private information is being provided to.

-If your home inspector is offering a variety of “free” add-on services in addition to his report of the condition of your home, chances are good that you’re private information (and information about your home) is being provided to an unnamed third-party.
+If your home inspector is offering a variety of “free” add-on services in addition to his report of the condition of your home, chances are good that your private information (and information about your home) is being provided to an unnamed third-party.

 Contractors who sell and install home alarm systems, for example, consider home inspectors to be a valuable resource for new customer leads and will reward them with cash and other incentives to provide them with the names, phone numbers, and addresses of new home buyers.
-Sometimes the home inspector will sell their clients’ private information directly to a contractor but may also sell the information to “lead brokers” who, in turn, sell the information to a variety of contractors and service providers.
+Sometimes the home inspector will sell their clients’ private information directly to a contractor but may also sell the information to “lead brokers” who sell the information to a variety of contractors and service providers.

-Many clients of home inspectors, some who are on state-sponsored “Do Not Call” lists, are unaware how the telemarketers calling them came to get their name while some are even more surprised to find door-to-door solicitors knowing to ask for them by name shortly after moving into their new home.
+Many clients of home inspectors, some who are on state-sponsored “Do Not Call” lists are unaware how the telemarketers calling them came to get their name while some are even more surprised to find door-to-door solicitors knowing to ask for them by name shortly after moving into their new home.

 Real estate markets in many parts of the country are heating up, with prices rising at a good clip.
 In many areas, it is a true seller’s market.
 So buyers should take heed of the various risks inherent in buying a home and should use sound risk management strategies before taking the plunge on an asset of such size.
 Here are some risk management and insurance tips to consider for your clients who are shopping for a home.